ajw1970/BinarySearchTree/README.md

 n3 (Value: 3, Left: null, Right: null)

 Call to Contains(n2, 3) should return true since a tree with root at n2 contains number 3.

+# Upon further consideration...

+From Wikipedia:

+In computer science, binary search trees (BST), sometimes called ordered or sorted binary trees, are a particular type of containers: data structures that store "items" (such as numbers, names etc.) in memory.